• Menu

 While this semi-tropical island is famous for its beautiful clean beaches, warm azure seas, abundant sunshine, and fabulous Mediterranean cuisine, it’s much more than just a warm-weather holiday destination.

-Located in the eastern Mediterranean Sea, south of Turkey and north of Israel, Cyprus has a rich history developed over thousands of years.
+Located in the eastern Mediterranean Sea, south of Turkey and north of Israel, Cyprus has a rich culture developed over thousands of years.

-For the curious traveller, the city and district of Paphos on the island’s west coast make the perfect base for exploring its attractions.
+For the curious traveller, the city and district of Paphos on the island’s west coast is well worth visiting.
+It also makes the perfect base for exploring the island’s attractions from fabulous beaches to ancient sites.

 Inhabited since the Neolithic period, it was once the centre of the cult of Aphrodite, the Greek goddess (Venus to the Romans) of love, beauty and fertility.

-As a Canadian expat, I have savoured its delights for the past five years.
-My wife and I made Cyprus our home and love exploring its ancient ruins, mountain villages, wonderful beaches and traditional tavernas.
+As a Canadian expat, I have savoured its delights for the past six years.
+My wife and I made Cyprus our home and love exploring its ancient ruins, mountain villages, spas with thermal waters, wonderful beaches and traditional tavernas.

 There’s always something new to discover!
 Here’s my list of the very best things to do in Paphos, Cyprus.